illinoisCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Illinois Small Claims Cases and Class Action Lawsuits?

 In Illinois, small claims cases are civil action cases based upon breach of contract or legal duties, with the aggrieved party seeking $10,000 or less.
 Small claim cases are guided by the Illinois Supreme Court’s Rules and aid the resolution of strife or collection of debt using simplified procedures in contrast to other forms of lawsuits.
-Small claims trials take place in a small claims court, and under the jurisdiction of the Clerks of Courts Act (705 ILCS 105), plaintiffs may not have a legal counsel or representation unless the complainant is a corporation.
+Small claims trials take place in a small claims court, and under the jurisdiction of the Clerks of Courts Act (705 ILCS 105), plaintiffs may not have legal counsel or representation unless the complainant is a corporation.
 Under the Illinois statutes, all individuals are allowed to file small claims cases.

-Class action lawsuits are cases or claims brought by a group of people and led by an individual or representative.
+Class action lawsuits are generally cases or claims brought by a group of people and led by an individual or representative.

-• The name of the person involved in the record, unless said person is a juvenile
+• The name of the record subject, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are managed independently of government sources and are not sponsored by these agencies.
+Consequently, the availability, accuracy, and/or validity of some records may not be guaranteed.

 What Cases are Heard by Small Claims Courts in Illinois?